 - You were issued Combat Arms Earplugs (Version 2)

-- You were exposed to high noise levels (gun/ordinance fire, aircraft noise, etc.) at some point during your service
+- You were exposed to high noise levels (gun/ordinance fire, aircraft noise, etc.) at some point during your service and suffered an ear injury

 - You used the Combat Arms Earplugs for ear protection